Planning a Leave of Absence

 Prepare for your return to work:

-- Get a written “return to work” note from my doctor, if required by my department.
+• Get a written “return to work” note from my doctor, if required by your department.

 Update your benefits, if necessary:

-- Review the Live Events and Your Benefits information.
+• Review the Life Events and Your Benefits information.
 If your leave was due to a change in your family status (like the birth of a child), you may be able to update your benefit coverage within 30 days of the date the change happened.

 After Returning to Work (1-2 Weeks Following Your Leave)